How to Kill Bed Bugs: DIY Extermination Testimonials

 Wash your bed linen/doona/duvet and any clothing that you think may be affected in really hot water – anything that can’t be put in hot water, put on high setting in the clothes dryer for 1/2 hour (don’t wet them) – you can put in pillows/doonas/bags/shoes/ belts/delicates – put in dry not wet so as not to damage them, also cheapens the electricity bill.

-Be logical about killing bed bugs….I made so much work for myself (did all my belongings, I believe now it just so wasn’t necessary), by the time you realize you have bed bugs they will most likely be near your bed/couch near their host, I doubt they would live in clothes/electronics/bags/shoes etc unless they were placed near where you sleep (also near your favorite chair you may fall asleep in), once they’re inside your home they would make their way to be close to you when you’re asleep.
+Be logical about killing bed bugs….I created so much work for myself (I did all my belongings, I believe now it just so wasn’t necessary).
+By the time you realize you have bed bugs, they will most likely be near your bed/couch near their host, and once they’re inside your home, they will make their way to be close to you when you’re asleep.

-Once every nook and cranny of your bed is taped/vacuumed/steamed/Fossil Shell Floured, isolate your bed (and all the others in the house, I managed to keep them out of my daughters room by doing this very early on), cheap plastic containers under your bed legs with a little Fossil Shell Flour in the bottom (just in case they manage to get past the tape), wide double sided tape on the outside (you may need to put more tape over the top in a few months as it loses it stickiness), sprinkle Fossil Shell Flour (work into carpet a little) on the floor around the containers to kill them (they need to be killed or they’ll keep breeding), careful the containers don’t crack from the weight of the bed as the bugs will crawl through.
+Once every nook and cranny of your bed is taped, vacuumed, steamed, Fossil Shell Floured, isolate your bed (and all the others in the house, I managed to keep them out of my daughter’s room by doing this very early on), cheap plastic containers under your bed legs with a bit of Fossil Shell Flour in the bottom (just in case they manage to get past the tape), wide double sided tape on the outside (you may need to put more tape over the top in a few months as it loses it stickiness), sprinkle Fossil Shell Flour (work into the carpet a little) on the floor around the containers to kill them (they need to be killed or they’ll keep breeding), careful the containers don’t crack from the weight of the bed as the bugs will crawl through.

-Don’t wear any clothing that you’ve been wearing during the day/night to bed (best for all to go naked in any affected beds), do not use/sit/put anything on the bed for any reason ever!
-DO NOT LEAVE STUFF LYING AROUND ON THE FLOOR (clothes, books, computers, phones etc), THEY LOVE TO HIDE IN IT… bed bugs are lazy and will be living close to their host, near or on the bed, in the lounge chairs you sit on, they like to live where it’s dark and undisturbed (don’t sleep or sit anywhere else as they’ll follow you and spread through the house).
+Don’t wear any clothing you’ve been wearing during the day/night to bed (best for all to go naked in any affected beds), and do not use/sit/put anything on the bed for any reason ever!
+Also, DO NOT LEAVE STUFF LYING AROUND ON THE FLOOR (clothes, books, computers, phones, etc.); THEY LOVE TO HIDE IN IT… bed bugs are lazy and will be living close to their host, near or on the bed, in the lounge chairs you sit on, they like to live where it’s dark and undisturbed (don’t sleep or sit anywhere else as they’ll follow you and spread through the house).

-Very important note… if you decide to throw away mattresses/bases or lounge suites make sure that you severely slash them with a knife so as no one else will take them home and have to go through this awful experience.
+Very important note… if you throw away mattresses/bases or lounge suites, make sure that you severely slash them with a knife so that no one else will take them home and have to go through this awful experience.

 Another very important note….
-In future when traveling check the mattress and surroundings for any sign of bed bugs, keep everything in your bag… zip it up and place in sink/bath/shower or up high on a table etc well away from the bed.
+In the future, when traveling, check the mattress and surroundings for any signs of bed bugs, keep everything in your bag… zip it up, and place it in the sink/bath/shower or up high on a table, etc., well away from the bed.

-I’m in my 6th month of fighting bed bugs, and now think they are only in our 3 seater couch that I used to fall asleep on….
+I’m in my 6th month of fighting bed bugs, and now I think they are only in our 3 seater couch that I used to fall asleep on….
 I’ve now sprinkled Fossil Shell Flour under the cushions and around the short legs on the carpet; no one sits on it….
-I’ve sprinkle Fossil Shell Flour around the legs of our other 2 chairs and we sit on them (got my daughter a bean bag so she was well away from the lounge suite)…. my plan is to make them come and get me, in order to do that they’ll have to crawl through the flour, and DIE…..
+I’ve sprinkled Fossil Shell Flour around the legs of our other 2 chairs, and we sit on them (I got my daughter a bean bag so she was well away from the lounge suite)…. my plan is to make them come and get me, to do that they’ll have to crawl through the flour, and DIE…..
 WISH ME LUCK!

-Special thanks goes to our visitor (Steamer/DE) from Australia who took the time to share her tips on how to kill these bed bugs yourself without having to pay the fees for a professional extermination company.
-Thank you!
+Special thanks go to our visitor (Steamer/DE) from Australia, who took the time to share her tips on how to kill these bed bugs yourself without paying the fees for a professional extermination company.

-Update: A number of visitors have stated that Pine Sol is VERY effective at killing bed bugs on contact.
-This combined with the methods I have listed on my bed bug dust page should do the trick!
+Update: The method above worked, and the visitor is now bed bug-free!
+Many people have stated that Pine Sol is VERY effective at killing bed bugs on contact.
+This, combined with the methods listed on this website, should do the trick!